-Stored LH is released in massive amounts (LH surge), usually over 36 to 48 h, with a smaller increase in FSH.
+Stored LH is released in massive amounts (LH surge), usually over 36 to 48 hours, with a smaller increase in FSH.
 The LH surge occurs because at this time, high levels of estradiol trigger LH secretion by gonadotropes (positive feedback).
 The LH surge is also stimulated by GnRH and progesterone.
 During the LH surge, estradiol levels decrease, but progesterone levels continue to increase.
-The LH surge stimulates enzymes that initiate breakdown of the follicle wall and release of the now mature ovum within about 16 to 32 h.
-The LH surge also triggers completion of the first meiotic division of the oocyte within about 36 h.
+The LH surge stimulates enzymes that initiate breakdown of the follicle wall and release of the now mature ovum within about 16 to 32 hours.
+The LH surge also triggers completion of the first meiotic division of the oocyte within about 36 hours.

 The corpus luteum secretes primarily progesterone in increasing quantities, peaking at about 25 mg/day 6 to 8 days after ovulation.
 Progesterone stimulates development of the secretory endometrium, which is necessary for embryonic implantation.
 Because progesterone is thermogenic, basal body temperature increases by 0.5° C for the duration of this phase.

 If implantation occurs, the corpus luteum does not degenerate but remains functional in early pregnancy, supported by human chorionic gonadotropin that is produced by the developing embryo.

-The idealized cyclic changes in pituitary gonadotropins, estradiol (E 2 ), progesterone (P), and uterine endometrium during the normal menstrual cycle.
+The idealized cyclic changes in pituitary gonadotropins, estradiol (E2), progesterone (P), and uterine endometrium during the normal menstrual cycle

 The endometrium, which consists of glands and stroma, has a basal layer, an intermediate spongiosa layer, and a layer of compact epithelial cells that line the uterine cavity.
 Together, the spongiosa and epithelial layers form the functionalis, a transient layer that is sloughed during menses.

 Ovulation occurs at the beginning of the secretory phase of the endometrial cycle.
 During the ovarian luteal phase, progesterone stimulates the endometrial glands to dilate, fill with glycogen, and become secretory while stromal vascularity increases.
 As estradiol and progesterone levels decrease late in the luteal/secretory phase, the stroma becomes edematous, and the endometrium and its blood vessels necrose, leading to bleeding and menstrual flow (menstrual phase of the endometrial cycle).
 Fibrinolytic activity of the endometrium decreases blood clots in the menstrual blood.

 Because histologic changes are specific to the phase of the menstrual cycle, the cycle phase or tissue response to sex hormones can be determined accurately by endometrial biopsy.

 Menstrual cycle phase can sometimes be identified by microscopic examination of cervical mucus dried on a glass slide; ferning (palm leaf arborization of mucus) indicates increased salts in cervical mucus.
 Ferning becomes prominent just before ovulation, when estrogen levels are high; it is minimal or absent during the luteal phase.
 Spinnbarkeit, the stretchability (elasticity) of the mucus, increases as estrogen levels increase (eg, just before ovulation); this change can be used to identify the periovulatory (fertile) phase of the menstrual cycle.

 Early in the follicular phase, when estradiol levels are low, the vaginal epithelium is thin and pale.
 Later in the follicular phase, as estradiol levels increase, squamous cells mature and become cornified, causing epithelial thickening.